Burn of Ayreland

-The Burn of Ayreland (or Ireland) is a northwesterly flowing coastal stream on Mainland Orkney, Scotland, that discharges to the Clestrain Sound about two miles south of Stenness.
+The Burn of Ayreland (or Ireland) is a northwesterly flowing coastal stream on Mainland Orkney, Scotland.It discharges to the Clestrain Sound about two miles south of Stenness.
 Draining chiefly agricultural lands elevated mosses and moorland.
 This stream has a notable lack of turbidity and a pH level of approximately 8.
 Armouring of the stream bottom consists of pebbles, cobbles and occasional boulders.

 Prehistory and history

 This burn is located a few miles south of very significant Neolithic and Iron Age archaeological sites.
 A few miles to the north are the Standing Stones of Stenness and the Ring of Brodgar.
 About three miles to the northeast is the Neolithic Maes Howe site.